openebs/website/docs/main/user-guides/replicated-storage-user-guide/advanced-operations/snapshot.md

 ## Filesystem Consistent Snapshot

 The filesystem consistent snapshot ensures that the snapshot filesystem remains consistent while taking a volume snapshot.
 Before taking the volume snapshot, the csi-node plugin runs the FIFREEZE and FITHAW ioctls on the underlying filesystem to flush and quiesce any active IOs.
-After the snapshot creation process, the IOs are flushed and started up again.
+After the snapshot creation process, the IOs are resumed.

 By default, mayastor volume snapshots are fs consistent.
 This means that if any part of creating a snapshot or an ioctl fails, the whole process will fail and be tried again by the mayastor CSI-controller without any user intervention.